Sudan: SRF Rebels, Sudan Govt Sign Agreement in Juba

-Juba — The Sudan Revolutionary Front (SRF, an alliance of Sudanese armed movements) and the Sudanese transitional government, today signed an agreement in the South Sudan capital of Juba, paving the way for the launch of talks for peace in Darfur and the Two Areas.
+Juba — The Sudan Revolutionary Front (SRF, an alliance of Sudanese armed movements) and the Sudanese transitional government, today signed an agreement in the South Sudan capital of Juba, paving the way for the launch of talks for peace in Darfur and Blue Nile state.

 The agreement is the result of intense negotiations between the two parties over the past few days, brokered and hosted by South Sudan President Salva Kiir, who was present at today's signing ceremony.

-The agreement was signed on behalf of the Sudanese government Sovereign Council by Deputy Chairman of Sudan's Sovereign Council and the head of the Sudanese delegation to the Juba peace talks, Lt Gen Mohamed Hamdan 'Hemeti'.
+The agreement was signed on behalf of the Sudanese government by Lt Gen Mohamed Hamdan 'Hemeti', Deputy Chairman of Sudan's Sovereign Council and the head of the Sudanese delegation to the Juba peace talks.

 Cessation of hostilities